Bethel University Core Values & Mission Statement

-Bethel’s mission is to create opportunities for members of the learning community to develop to their highest potential as whole persons—intellectually, spiritually, socially and physically—in a Christian environment through synchronous and asynchronous modes.
+Bethel University’s mission is to create opportunities for members of the learning community to develop in a Christian environment to their highest intellectual, spiritual, and social potential.
+This includes synchronous and asynchronous modes of education.

 By the words “create opportunities,” the University offers the means for persons to have choices and options opened before them and to develop the confidence and maturity to choose appropriately.
 By the term “learning community,” the University extends its mission to all persons who seek development of the whole person and who would choose to pursue the aspiration through Bethel University.
 The learning community of Bethel University includes undergraduate students in traditional and non-traditional programs, graduate students, faculty, staff, the local community, and the Cumberland Presbyterian Church.